Cinema of Naples: From the postwar period to the end of the century

 The early post-war years in Naples were brought to the cinema by Roberto Rossellini who set the second episode of the Oscar-nominated film Paisan in Naples.
 The Four Days of Naples, by Nanni Loy, from 1962, was also nominated for an Oscar; while the Neapolitan Francesco Rosi filmed Le mani sulla città in 1963: the film, awarded the Golden Lion at the Venice Film Festival of the same year, is defined as a «merciless portrait of a Naples bewildered and devastated by savage and suffocating building speculation that started in the 1950s».

 Two films taken from scripts and directed by Raffaello Matarazzo, Catene in 1949 and I figli di nessuno in 1951, became «cinematographic triumphs»: the first was included among the 100 Italian films to be saved, exceeding one billion liras at the time.

-In 1981 Neapolitan legend Massimo Troisi made his debut as an actor and director in Ricomincio da tre: the film collected 14 billion liras against an expense of 450 million, remaining on the bill in a Roman cinema for six hundred days, winning among other things two David di Donatello Awards, for best film and best leading actor.
+In 1981 Neapolitan legend Massimo Troisi made his debut as an actor and director in I'm Starting from Three: the film collected 14 billion liras against an expense of 450 million, remaining on the bill in a Roman cinema for six hundred days, winning among other things two David di Donatello Awards, for best film and best leading actor.

+21st century

+In the 21st century, the importance of Naples as a center of film production, filming location and film subject is established, with the release of internationally successful films such as L'uomo in più by Paolo Sorrentino or series such as Gomorra, L'amica geniale and The Bastards of Pizzofalcone.